How your operation actually shows up. Across humans and AI.

 - Named milestones every two weeks

-- Live rubric scoring against cohort
+- Live standard scoring against cohort

 - Cuts ramp from 12 weeks to 6